CloudLabs-MOC/AI-102-AIEngineer/Instructions/15-computer-vision.md

 2. Save your changes and run the program once for each of the image files in the **images** folder, observing any brands that are identified (specifically, in the **person.jpg** image).

 ## Task 9: Detect and locate objects in an image

+In this task, you will learn how to use the **Azure AI Vision SDK** to **detect and locate objects** within an image, identifying their positions and boundaries.

 *Object detection* is a specific form of computer vision in which individual objects within an image are identified and their location indicated by a bounding box..